Israeli forces storm main hospital in southern Gaza after prolonged standoff and partial evacuation

 SCENES OF PANIC IN A HOSPITAL WARD

-Nasser Hospital, in the southern city of Khan Younis, has been the latest focus of operations that have gutted Gaza’s health sector as it struggles to treat scores of patients wounded in daily bombardments.
+Nasser Hospital has been the latest focus of operations that have gutted Gaza’s health sector as it struggles to treat scores of patients wounded in daily bombardments.

 Dr. Khaled Alserr, one of the remaining surgeons at Nasser Hospital, told the AP that the seven patients hit early Thursday were already being treated for past wounds.
 On Wednesday, a doctor was lightly wounded when a drone opened fire on the upper stories of the hospital, he said.